 - Flat solarization may have shallow beds or no beds.
-If beds need to be formed after flat solarization, it may bring up weed seeds, depending how deep the bed shaper goes.
-Flat solarization is recommended if the soil is heavily infested with soilborne pests or perennial weeds, because there is less chance of reinfestation by soil being moved to the plants through cultivation or furrow irrigation water.
+Forming beds after flat solarization may bring up weed seeds, depending on how deep the bed shaper goes.
+Flat solarization is recommended if the soil is heavily infested with soilborne pests or perennial weeds because there is less chance of reinfestation by soil being moved to the plants through cultivation or furrow irrigation water.

-- Bury the plastic edges in the soil to trap and keep in the heat.
+- Bury the plastic edges in the soil to trap and retain the heat.

-- Leave the plastic in place for four to six weeks, depending on location, for deep full solarization effect.
-Soil texture may determine time needed for maximum benefit: clay holds more water and heat than sandy soils do.
+- Leave the plastic in place for four to six weeks, depending on location, for deep, full solarization effect.
+Soil texture may determine time needed for maximum benefit: clay holds more water and heat than sandy soils do, for example.